GabrielCC/redmine_resources_zidox/README.md

 # Configure

-1. Go to "Administration > Custom fields" and create a new issue custom field, format integer.
-Set it's trackers to the ones you want to recieve resource estimations and make it avalialbe for shich projects your heart desiers.
+1. Go to "Administration > Custom fields" and create a new issue custom field, format Integer.
+Set its trackers to the ones you want to recieve resource estimations and make it avalialbe for which projects your heart desiers.
 2. Go to "Administration > Plugins > Redmine Resources - Configure" and choose
 the default values.
 3. On individual projects you can go to "Settings > Resources" and override the